ManojMohan-404/youtube-clone/README.md

 # YouTube Clone

-A front-end clone of the YouTube homepage built with HTML and CSS, focusing on replicating the core layout and design of the video browsing interface.
+A front-end clone of the YouTube homepage UI built with HTML and CSS, focusing on replicating the core layout and design of the video browsing interface.

 ---